 (b) for a body corporate, a fine of $35 000.

-55G.
+[Regulation 55JA inserted: SL 2022/214 r.
+9.]

+55K.
 Person conducting business or undertaking must ensure confidentiality of medical examination results

-Subject to regulation 55FA, a person conducting a business or undertaking must ensure that the results of a medical examination conducted for the purposes of a medical examination notice are treated as confidential records.
+Subject to regulation 55JA, a person conducting a business or undertaking must ensure that the results of a medical examination conducted for the purposes of a medical examination notice are treated as confidential records.